Sara Agnes Rice Pryor: Marriage and family

-On November 8, 1848, Sara Agnes Rice married Roger Atkinson Pryor, of a Virginia Tidewater family.
-A journalist, he became a politician.
-He was elected to both the US Congress and the Confederate Congress after Virginia's secession.
-Although they did not own slaves, each had grown up in slaveholding families.
-He supported the institution with fiery speeches prior to the Civil War.
-He later publicly expressed his regret for his support of the Confederacy.
+On November 8, 1848, Sara Agnes Rice married Roger Atkinson Pryor of a Virginia Tidewater family.
+A journalist, Roger became a politician.
+Roger was elected to both the US Congress and the Confederate Congress after Virginia's secession.
+Although the Pryors did not enslave people, each had grown up in enslaving families.
+Roger advocated for slavery with fiery speeches before the American Civil War.
+After the war, Roger publicly expressed his regret for supporting the Confederacy.

-Sara and Roger A. Pryor had seven children together, the last born after the war.
+Sara and Roger A. Pryor had seven children, the last born after the war.